EventUp APIeventup.com ↗

 Venue Search and Pagination

 get_venue_filters returns the full set of filterable dimensions for a location: amenities, venue_types, event_types, look_and_feel, and neighborhoods.
-Every facet item carries an id, name, and count representing how many venues in that location match.
-Neighborhood objects also include a city field.
-These IDs can be used to narrow a search_venues call to a specific subset, such as rooftop bars in a particular neighborhood or venues with catering included.
+Each facet item includes an id, name, and count indicating how many venues in that area match.
+Neighborhood objects also carry a city field.
+This endpoint is useful for populating filter UIs or understanding the taxonomy of a specific market before querying.

 Featured Venues and Autocomplete

-- Build a venue comparison tool showing side-by-side pricing, capacity, and amenities for a city
+- Build a venue comparison tool that shows pricing and capacity side-by-side for a given city using

 | Tier | Price | Credits/month | Rate limit |